lukaszknysak/F5-Advanced-Web-Application-Firewall/README.md

 We created a transparent policy way back in Lab 1 to configure Transparent WAF Policy.
 We then tested out standard signatures  and now we will explore and test some of the other components that should be in scope for enforcement early on in your WAF deployment.

-## Exercise 1.1: IP Intelligence Policies
+### Exercise 1 – Task 1 - Review IP Intelligence Log entries on Advanced WAF
 ### Objective

   * Configure Global IPI Profile & Logging